PawelGerr/Thinktecture.Runtime.Extensions/README.md

 * Simple Value Objects: provides an implementation of `IComparable<T>` if the key-property/field is an `IComparable<T>` or has an `IComparer<T>`
 * Simple Value Objects: provides an implementation of `IFormattable` if the key-property/field is an `IFormattable`
 * Provides proper implementation of `Equals`, `GetHashCode`, `ToString` and equality comparison via `==` and `!=`
-* Allows custom equlity comparison
+* Allows custom equality comparison
 * JSON support (`System.Text.Json` and `Newtonsoft.Json`)
 * ASP.NET Core support (model binding and model validation)
 * Entity Framework Core support (`ValueConverter`)